xquery/curlpipe/README.md

 ### Conditional Logic

-Curlscript implements boolean and null datatype which can be used with conditional operators to test data values.
+curlpipe implements boolean and null datatype which can be used with conditional operators to test data values.

 ```$bash